Two cases from eviction protest at Richmond courthouse to be tried jointly, over attorneys' opposition

 Schunn couldn’t be reached for comment.
 She was earlier acquitted of an unlawful assembly charge from a separate protest on Aug.
 16. Her sister Inga Schunn was convicted in the August incident.

-Al-Qadaffi said that about 1:15 p.m. on the day of the July 1 protest, he walked into the courts building intending to observe eviction proceedings, when he was immediately accosted by deputies.
+Al-Qadaffi said that about 1:15 p.m. on the day of the July 1 protest, he walked into the courts building intending to observe eviction proceedings and was immediately accosted by deputies.
 The building is open to the public.

 “I was never aggressive,” Al-Qadaffi said.
 “It was scary, actually.
 It descended into chaos quickly.”